-Creating something extraordinary often takes a leap into the unknown.
-We knew we wanted the strings to have a frozen sheen to them.
-We felt we needed to scoop some of the lower mids out of the frequency map.
-So we took the bold decision of excluding violas from the orchestra and instead supporting a rich cello and bass offering of 12 & 6 players sat in the middle of the room with two massively enhanced violin sections of 20 and 18 players sat in 'Antiphon' (opposite sides of the room).
-The huge selection of articulations created ranged from pimped classics such as our ever popular flautando, but with mutes added, and sections playing poly-divisi so that even with a band of this size, every player can be heard.
-Right through to unorthodox approaches; requesting that players attend the session with practise bows with NO rosin on the hair so traction was very limited, to actually BOWING the strings with the back of the bow.
+Creating something extraordinary often involves taking a leap into the unknown.
+We knew we wanted the strings to have a 'frozen' sheen to them, and to achieve this we needed to scoop some of the lower mids out of the frequency map.
+So we made the bold decision to exclude violas from the orchestra, replacing them with rich celli and basses — 12 Celli and & six Basses sat in the middle of the room, with two massively enhanced violin sections of 20 and 18 players sat in 'Antiphon' (opposite sides of the room).
+The huge selection of articulations created range from classics such as our ever popular flautando, but with mutes added, and sections playing poly-divisi, so that even with a band of this size, every player can be heard.
+We also explored unorthodox approaches — from requesting that players attend the session with practise bows with NO rosin on the hair, so that traction was very limited, to bowing the strings with the back of the bow.
 Jake Jackson's real challenge, with the roof fully elevated so that the signal contains as much early reflection as possible, was trying to get the musicians louder than the ambient room tone.
 We recorded the strings in two (high & low) sections with (where possible) matching articulations.
-Highlights alongside these cascading longs articulations are flautando legatos, brushed shorts and some extraordinary loose pizzicatos where only the principals were in possession of the click track!
+Highlights alongside these cascading longs articulations are flautando legatos, brushed shorts, and some extraordinary loose pizzicatos where only the principals could hear the click track.

-We've got four different bands (high winds, mid winds, mid brass, low brass) all booked with a choral mode in mind.
-Taking experience gained with our fantastically popular Trumpet Fields giveaway instrument, our instructions to all bands were to be naked, honest, and non-conservatoire, but also with very specific textural approaches that liven the hall to create a very natural mossy patina.
+We recorded four different bands (high winds, mid winds, mid brass, low brass), approaching the sampling process with a choral mode in mind.
+Our instructions to all bands were that we wanted it to sound raw, honest and non-Conservatoire, but with very specific textural approaches that liven the hall, to create a very natural, mossy texture.

-Whilst the entire "Tundra" orchestra is playing from quiet markings all the way down to 'oblivion', where the orchestral tones are slowly deafened by silence, the end result is a deeply dynamic and timbral set of expressive instruments that quite happily act as a stand alone orchestral tool-set, albeit of a quite unique quality.
+The entire "Tundra" Orchestra played from quiet markings all the way down to silent oblivion, resulting in a deeply dynamic and timbral set of expressive instruments that quite happily act as a standalone orchestral toolkit, albeit with a unique quality.

-Following from our hugely successful warped orchestral content in Albions 1 through 3 we decided to approach this set differently.
-Instead of using our 'in-the-box' pristine set of digital processing and mangling tools, we decided to go wholly out-of-the-box, employing whirring Roland Space Chorus Echoes with classic Eventides and Axe FX Pros into the mangle chain - the brief: "imagine you had put together a studio entirely made up from an abandoned 1960s American early warning system".
-Not only does this collection feature orchestral material, but also the aforementioned Harmoniums and Shruti boxes which offer up a particularly unique and northern feel.
+Following on from our hugely successful warped orchestral content in Albions I through III, we decided to approach this set differently.
+Instead of using our 'in-the-box' pristine set of digital processing and mangling tools, we decided to go wholly out-of-the-box, employing whirring Roland Space Chorus Echoes with classic Eventides and Axe FX Pros into the mangle chain.
+The brief: imagine you had put together a studio made entirely from an abandoned 1960s American early warning system.
+Not only does this collection feature orchestral material, but also the aforementioned Harmoniums and Shruti boxes which offer up a particularly unique, Northern feel.

-Never to shy away from epic, we also felt it important to create some brooding epic drum combos designed for intermittent use to mark time or punctuate.Think Cantus in Memoriam Benjamin Britten by Arvo Pärt.
-Featuring unique combinations of very small drums played against massive Verdi bass drums and taikos.
-These drums speak of distant pagan rituals!
+Never to shy away from epic, we also felt it would be important to create some brooding epic drum combos, designed for intermittent use, to mark time or punctuate.Think Cantus in Memoriam Benjamin Britten by Arvo Pärt.
+Featuring unique combinations of very small drums played against massive Verdi bass drums and taikos, these drums speak of distant pagan rituals!

-We've invited the legend Paul Clarvis (leader of the Olympic drum corps and London movie session favourite) back on to Spitfire's dry stage with his infamous car full of "percussion that doesn't sound like percussion instruments" to record some intimate and honest rhythmic passages to add frosty momentum to your scores.
+We invited the legend Paul Clarvis ,leader of the Olympic drum corps and London movie session favourite, back to Spitfire's dry stage with his infamous car full of 'percussion that doesn't sound like percussion' to record some intimate and honest rhythmic passages, to add frosty momentum to your scores.
 Again presented on the eDNA platform for instant tweakability, but also with a series of spring-out-of-the-box presets designed by Spitfire's team of award winning composers and producers.